chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/ssl.md

     ...

     control 'tls1.2' do
-      title 'Run TLS 1.2 whenever SSL is active on a port' impact 0.5
+      title 'Run TLS 1.2 whenever TLS/SSL is active on a port' impact 0.5

       sslports.each do |socket|